DeNetPRO/Node/readme.md

 - **Installation**: Available for Windows, macOS, and Linux desktop versions
 - **Management**: Intuitive GUI with real-time monitoring

+> 💡 **Tip**: Use the Desktop Node Manager download page at https://node.denet.app/ to conveniently download and install the graphical interface for managing your DeNet Datakeeper Node.

 ## Requirements

 - A wallet address (ERC-20 compatible) holding a Datakeeper Node License